nittin-cz/xperience-by-kentico-aira-unified/README.md

 ## Description

-Aira unified integration enabling for alternative administration UI and chatbot which can easily be added to an Xperience By Kentico project.
+Aira Unified integration provides an alternative administration UI and chatbot that can be easily added to an Xperience by Kentico (XbyK) project.
+It is designed for content editors and marketers who need essential functionality on mobile devices.

 ## Screenshots

 ![UI Application](/images/screenshots/ui_application.png)